Information and discussion on all aspects of British photographic history

 Added by Nissan N. Perez on February 24, 2012 at 14:46 — No Comments

 Archives full of photographs of artworks from their collections and beyond, including sensitive documents relating to government committees and export applications have been saved from being thrown out.
-Brian Allen, director of the …Continue
+Brian Allen, director of the Paul Mellon Centre for Studies in British Art, a UK…Continue

 This ongoing exhibition (across the pond, unfortunately) is held in conjunction with the Daguerreian Society, and features some 60 nineteenth-century daguerreotypes, ambrotypes, and tintypes.
-It addresses several facets of the public’s insatiable appetite for portraits of loved ones and strangers alike.…Continue
+It addresses several facets of the public’s insatiable appetite for portraits of loved ones and strangers alike.
+Flawless artistic and studio portraits will be on…Continue

 Added by Michael Wong on February 22, 2012 at 21:56 — No Comments

 Minnie Weisz Studios in Kings Cross will be running a series of weekend workshops learning to make positive ambrotypes, images direct onto glass, tin and acrylic.
-Following in the footsteps of Frederick Scott Archer, the inventor of the collodion process in 1851, you will be taught by experts in the field of…Continue
+Following in the footsteps of Frederick Scott Archer, the inventor of the collodion process in 1851, you will be taught by experts in the field of alternative historic photographic processes, practising and…Continue

 Added by Michael Wong on February 22, 2012 at 21:48 — No Comments